-People are assessed more sensibly in recruitment, not based on random facts, such as gender, age or nationality, but reer automation replacing people at work. ally taking into account the qualities that This has brought other problems, and we the profession requires.
-We haven't elimiare starting to see unemployment and nated hierarchies or moved to completely the gap between rich and poor increashorizontal structures, but it's different ing again. from how it was twenty years ago where 6 In the past 20 years, what has labels got in the way of common sense.
-Because everyone has access to educamade us more persuasive or more eftional opportunities, people from remote fective at influencing the practices of areas, people from villages, everyone. others?
+People are assessed more sensibly in recruitment, not based on random facts, such as gender, age or nationality, but really taking into account the qualities that the profession requires.
+We haven't eliminated hierarchies or moved to completely horizontal structures, but it's different from how it was twenty years ago where labels got in the way of common sense.
+Because everyone has access to educational opportunities, people from remote areas, people from villages, everyone.